-Serial Date and Main claims and causes of number instance Defendants action Status / additional details Claim amount Serial number 1. and Defendants DIC, directors and corporate officers of DIC, and certain other shareholders of DIC who were associated with IDB Development or with the controlling shareholders of DIC at that time, including Clal Holdings and Clal Finance (all, jointly: the "Respondents") F25 14 Claim regarding an unlawful dividend distribution by DIC.
-It is noted that the amounts This derivative claim was filed further to the decision of the Court from September 2016, according to which a previous motion to approve a derivative claim was struck out, which had been filed by the plaintiffs, after it was determined that it would be appropriate to file a new derivative claim on the matter, while removing IDB Development Corporation Ltd. as a respondent from the proceeding, in light of the anti-suit injunction which was given regarding it.
+Serial Date and Main claims and causes of number instance Defendants action Status / additional details Claim amount 1.
+2/2017 District - Tel Aviv DIC, directors and corporate officers of DIC, and certain other shareholders of DIC who were associated with IDB Development or with the controlling shareholders of DIC at that time. including Clal Holdings and Clal Finance (all, jointly: the "Respondents").
+14 Claim regarding an unlawful dividend distribution by DIC.
+It is noted that the amounts attributed to the Company and to This derivative claim was filed further to the decision of the Court from September 2016, according to which a previous motion to approve a derivative claim was struck out, which had been filed by the plaintiffs, after it was determined that it would be appropriate to file a new derivative claim on the matter, while removing IDB Development Corporation Ltd. as a respondent from the proceeding, in light of the anti-suit injunction which was given regarding it.
 In the claim, assertions were raised which were similar to those raised in the previous motion to approve, which was struck out, as stated above, which pertained to assertions against dividend distributions which were announced by DIC, during the period from May 2010 up to and including March 2011.
 After the claim was struck out for procedural reasons, In July 2017, the plaintiffs filed with the arrangement court a motion to issue orders, to approve the filing of a derivative claim which is mostly identical to the claim which was struck out, as stated above, and subsequently, a motion to summarily dismiss was filed by some of the defendants (hereinafter: the "Motion To Dismiss").
-In accordance with the Court's decision, a response to the motion to dismiss Claim amount The claim amount attributed to the Company, to Clal Finance and to two additional shareholders who are associated with IDB Development or with the controlling shareholders of DIC, amounts to approximately NIS 44 million, including the amounts which were distributed as dividends, as stated above, and interest on the aforementioned amounts until the filing date of the motion (the aforementioned amount was not divided among the shareholders of the defendants).
+In accordance with the Court's decision, a response to the motion to dismiss was filed by the Company, stating that it is joining the motion to dismiss.
+The proceedings are currently in the stage of hearing the motion to approve the claim as a derivative claim.
+The claim amount attributed to the Company, to Clal Finance and to two additional shareholders who are associated with IDB Development or with the controlling shareholders of DIC, amounts to approximately NIS 44 million, including the amounts which were distributed as dividends, as stated above, and interest on the aforementioned amounts until the filing date of the motion (the aforementioned amount was not divided among the shareholders of the defendants).